pdf-xchange/PDFEditorSDKWindowsService/README.md

 3) Open **Developer Command Prompt** with **Administrator Priviledges** and go to the project bin directory where the PDFEditorSDKWindowsService.exe lies.

 4) Execute "installutil PDFEditorSDKWindowsService.exe" command to register the service.
+You should see the "The Commit phase completed successfully." phrase in the console.

 5) Open Task Manager -> go to the Services tab -> click Open Services to open the Services management